Take our Free Practice Tests for the 2026 ACT.

 Simulate the Testing Experience

-The closer you’re able to replicate the actual test, the more comfortable you’ll feel taking it.
-Here are two tips to help you simulate the ACT testing experience:
+The closer you’re able to replicate the actual test, the more comfortable you’ll feel when taking it.
+Here are two tips to help you simulate the ACT testing experience.

 Check the Clock

-As you work through your ACT practice test, try answering questions in the same amount of time you’ll actually have on test day.
-On the ACT test, this works out to the following:
+As you work through your practice test for the ACT, try answering questions in the same amount of time as you’ll actually have on test day.
+On the ACT, this works out to the following:

 Go for the Long Haul

-The ACT isn’t a quick pop quiz—it’s up to a 3.5-hour stretch of intense testing with minimal breaks.
-While you might not have a full three hours to dedicate to taking a practice ACT exam, try setting some time aside to practice for an extended period.
-By building your testing stamina, you’ll be better prepared for the rigors of actual test day when it arrives.
+The ACT isn’t a quick pop quiz, it’s up to a 3.5-hour stretch of intense testing with minimal breaks.
+While you might not have a full three hours to dedicate to taking a practice ACT exam, try setting as much time as possible aside to practice for an extended period.
+By building your testing stamina, you’ll be better prepared for the rigors of the actual test when the day arrives.

 Alternative ACT Study Methods